Analyzing Clover Health Investments (CLOV) & The Competition

-Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its competitors?
-We will compare Clover Health Investments to similar businesses based on the strength of its analyst recommendations, dividends, risk, institutional ownership, earnings, profitability and valuation.
+Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it weigh in compared to its competitors?
+We will compare Clover Health Investments to similar businesses based on the strength of its risk, dividends, profitability, analyst recommendations, earnings, valuation and institutional ownership.

 This table compares Clover Health Investments and its competitors’ net margins, return on equity and return on assets.